htcondor/htcondor/docs/grid-computing/grid-universe.rst

 :index:`Grid Monitor<single: Grid Monitor; grid computing>`
 :index:`using the Grid Monitor<single: using the Grid Monitor; scalability>`

-HTCondor’s Grid Monitor is designed to improve the scalability of machines running the Globus Toolkit’s GRAM2 gatekeeper.
+HTCondor's Grid Monitor is designed to improve the scalability of machines running the Globus Toolkit's GRAM2 gatekeeper.
 Normally, this service runs a jobmanager process for every job submitted to the gatekeeper.
 This includes both currently running jobs and jobs waiting in the queue.
 Each jobmanager runs a Perl script at frequent intervals